bizroyal/rubyconf5k/Readme.markdown

 Thanks Everyone for coming out.
 If there are any errors in the results, please just create a github issue and I'll take care of it.

+Photos of all the runners can be found [here](https://www.dropbox.com/sh/0xla8uk1afh46ki/30hDb1sDcJ).

 Special Thanks to the RubyConf Organizational team and sposors for making this conference possible!

 The Mode Set Team.